Follow this topicFollow this topic Knowledge » Medical insurance

 I used to think that private medical insurance (PMI) was an obscure employment perk that, as a young and healthy individual, I would probably never need.

-Recently, however, I had cause to claim on the PMI I was covered by as a Fool employee.
+Recently, however, I had cause to claim on the PMI I was given by my employer.
 And I ended up being extremely glad that ‘obscure’ benefit was part of the package.

 Here, I’m going to outline how PMI worked for me.
 I’m also going to examine the pros and cons so you can decide whether it’s right for you.